Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     !!!
 Tip "Example Configurations"

-        To configure Parsl for the high-performance computing environment of your choice, refer to the executor [Configuration page in the Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) for many examples.
+        To configure Parsl for the high-performance computing environment of your choice, refer to the [executor configuration page in the Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) for many examples.

-        Some helpful terminology based on the [Parsl documentation](https://parsl.readthedocs.io/en/stable/userguide/execution.html#blocks):
-        - Blocks: Individual Slurm jobs that are queued up and can run in parallel.
-        - Nodes: The compute nodes, which typically contain individual compute cores.
-        - Workers: Agents that run individual compute tasks on each node.

-    Let's imagine a scenario where we want to run a series of compute-intensive DFT calculations.
-Each DFT calculation requires 2 CPU nodes (each node having 48 cores).
-We want to run DFT calculations on 4 unique structures, all in parallel.
-We also want this to be done in a single Slurm allocation, meaning that this allocation must request 8 total nodes.

-    An example [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) that will orchestrate jobs from the login node of NERSC's Perlmutter machine to carry out the above example is as follows:
+    Here, we describe several representative [`HighThroughputExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor) configurations that will orchestrate jobs from the login node of NERSC's Perlmutter machine.
+There is no one-size-fits-all approach, so you will need to adjust the configuration to suit your specific needs.

+    Let's imagine a scenario where we want to concurrently run a large number single-core, CPU-based compute tasks.
+A sample configuration for this purpose is shown below.
+The configuration ensures that we have at most one active Slurm job (`max_blocks=1`), we request two nodes in that Slurm job (`nodes_per_block=2`), run no more than 64 tasks at a time per node (`max_workers=64`) since that's how many physical CPU cores there are, and that there will be no Slurm jobs queued or running when there are no tasks to run (`min_blocks=0`).
+This configuration ensures that 128 tasks can be run concurrently.

     ```python
     import parsl